-14 Personal jurisdiction
+Personal jurisdiction

-Will the enforcing court examine whether the court where the judgment was entered had personal jurisdiction over the defendant, and if so, how is that requirement met?
+Will the enforcing court examine whether the court where the judgment was entered had personal jurisdiction over the defendant and, if so, how is that requirement met?

 The Code precludes enforcement of a foreign judgment if it has not been pronounced by a court of competent jurisdiction, while also raising a presumption in favour of competency of jurisdiction of the foreign court.
 The conditions to determine competency of jurisdiction have been expounded in the case of Ramanathan Chettyar (see question 11).
-Therefore, the enforcing court would examine issues of personal jurisdiction in terms of whether the parties voluntarily submit to the jurisdiction of the court or whether the defendant has, in an earlier case, initiated an action in the same forum.
+Therefore, the enforcing court will examine issues of personal jurisdiction in terms of whether the parties voluntarily submit to the jurisdiction of the court or whether the defendant has, in an earlier case, initiated an action in the same forum.

-15 Subject-matter jurisdiction
+Subject-matter jurisdiction

-Will the enforcing court examine whether the court where the judgment was entered had subject-matter jurisdiction over the controversy, and if so, how is that requirement met?
+15 Will the enforcing court examine whether the court where the judgment was entered had subject-matter jurisdiction over the controversy and, if so, how is that requirement met?

 The Code precludes enforcement of a foreign judgment if it has not been pronounced by a court of competent jurisdiction, while also raising a presumption in favour of competency of jurisdiction of the foreign court.
-The conditions to determine competency of jurisdiction have been expounded in the case of Ramanathan Chettyar (see question 11).
-Therefore, it is required to examine subject-matter jurisdiction only to the extent of its applicability as per the law of the country in which the decree is passed.
-Furthermore, it may be required to determine the subject-matter jurisdiction in terms of whether the decree is passed by a superior court of a reciprocating country, in which case it can be enforced as if it were passed by a domestic district court.
+The conditions to determine competency of jurisdiction were expounded in the case of Ramanathan Chettyar (see question 11).
+Therefore, it is necessary to examine subject-matter jurisdiction only to the extent of its applicability according to the law of the country in which the decree was passed.
+Furthermore, it may be necessary to determine subject-matter jurisdiction in terms of whether the decree was passed by a superior court of a reciprocating country, in which case it can be enforced as if it were passed by a domestic district court.

-16 Service
+Service